Alyssa Anne; E-RYT Founder & Director of Habla Yoga; RPCV Guatemala 2010-2012

 Alyssa's Peace Corps experience greatly influenced both her personal and professional life.
 Habla Yoga was created after she returned from Guatemala and realized there were no yoga classes in Portland offered in Spanish.
 She partnered with local yoga studios, Spanish schools, community organizations, elementary schools and libraries to offer accessible yoga classes and wellness education in Spanish & English.

 She believes language should not be a barrier to access yoga, and has been dedicating her time and energy towards promoting bilingual yoga, wellness and teacher trainings.
 She enjoys facilitating workshops and online trainings for yoga teachers on how to add Spanish vocabulary into their classes as well as working with language and school teachers on how to incorporate yoga, mindfulness, and wellness into the classrooms and public settings.

 Alyssa has been teaching since 2007.
-She is an E-RYT (Experienced Registered Yoga Teacher) with Yoga Alliance and was trained in Hatha & Vinyasa Yoga, yet integrates a variety of styles into her practice including restorative, yoga for athletes and power yoga.
-She first began teaching as a group fitness instructor which soon led her to participate in her first Yoga Teacher Training in Colorado.
+She is an E-RYT 500 (Experienced Registered Yoga Teacher) with Yoga Alliance and was trained in Hatha & Vinyasa Yoga, yet integrates a variety of styles into her classes including restorative, yoga for athletes, and meditation.
+She first began teaching as a group fitness instructor while studying nutrition and exercise science at Colorado State University and these experiences led her to participate in her first yoga teacher trainings.